aviemet/bp-allocation/README.md

 - [ ] Update login method

-## TODO
+- [ ] Matched pledges sortable

-- Rate limit the texts and resend failed texts
+- [x] Rate limit the texts and resend failed texts

-- Show number of voted complete members
+- [x] Show number of voted complete members

-- Remove RTF from SMS
+- [x] Remove RTF from SMS

-- Fix wording on button to remove member from theme
+- [x] Fix wording on button to remove member from theme

-- Move data inputs from top of page to modal
-- Add sorting to pledge inputs
-- Find a better way to display text/email buttons
-- Add send buttons to member list for active sms/emails
-- Get tests working properly
-- Add confirmation dialog to destructive button actions -- ResetOrgFundsButton
+- [ ] Add confirmation dialog to destructive button actions -- ResetOrgFundsButton

-- **Fix member import to not fail if last name or first name is not present**
+- [ ] **Fix member import to not fail if last name or first name is not present**

 ## Development References